stevedonovan/lua-patterns/readme.md

 to use those marvelous things called "if statements" rather than elaborate regular expressions.)

-The `gmatch` method creates an interator over all matches.
+The `gmatch` method creates an interator over all matched strings.

 ```rust
 let mut m = lp::LuaPattern::new("%S+");